nasa-gcn/gcn-schema/README.md

 # GCN Schema

-This repository contains the schemas essential schemas necessary for crafting new GCN notices.
+This repository contains the schemas necessary for crafting new GCN notices.
 It also includes mission-specific schemas and illustrative examples, which are distributed by [GCN Kafka](https://gcn.nasa.gov).
 These schemas are one of the important step in the process of establishing [New Notice](https://gcn.nasa.gov/docs/producers) for both existing and new missions.

 The alert format for new Notices over GCN Kafka is JSON.
 We have designed a set of core schema which serve as the building blocks for new GCN Notices.
 Instrument-specific schema can also be created, but we request that you utilize the core schema as much as possible.